docsmatter/docsmatter.org-obsolete/content/post/hugo-setup.md

 But none of the directories has currently any content.
 The easiest way to add content to your site is to download a Hugo theme and change it to meet your needs.

-In our example, we'll use the [Bigspring](https://themes.gohugo.io/themes/bigspring-hugo-startup-theme/) theme.
+In our example, we'll use the [Bigspring Light](https://github.com/gethugothemes/bigspring-light) theme.
 You can use this theme or visit [https://themes.gohugo.io/](https://themes.gohugo.io/) and choose another one.

 > **_NOTE:_**  Depending on the chosen theme, you may need to install some additional components on your system to make the theme work.

 1. In the terminal, make sure that your working directory is *docsmatter*.

-2. Run the following command to download the Bigspring theme from GitHub to the */docsmatter/themes/bigspring* directory on your local computer:
+2. Run the following command to download the Bigspring Light theme from GitHub to the */docsmatter/themes/bigspring* directory on your local computer:

-        $ git clone https://github.com/themefisher/bigspring-hugo-startup-theme.git themes/bigspring
+        $ git clone https://github.com/gethugothemes/bigspring-light.git themes/bigspring-light

 3. Change to the */docsmatter/themes/bigspring/exampleSite* directory: